 She moves out of the kitchen, and continues upstairs.
 SONNY turns the gas from the pan of peppers she was frying.
-He takes some bread without thinking, and dips it in the oil, and sloppily eats some of the peppers, as he moves into his father's office.
-He switches the lights on in the DON's office.
-The massive desk dominates the room.
-SONNY moves quickly to the telephone, pulling a small chair to the side of the desk, and dials a number.
+He takes some bread without thinking, and dips it in the oil, and sloppily eats some of the pappers, as he moves into his father's office.